aaronkyle/docmeta/README.md

 ## Configuration

-Add taggit, storages, categoies.editor and docmeta to your INSTALLED_APPS
+Add taggit, storages, categories, categoies.editor and docmeta to your INSTALLED_APPS

 Run the management command 'syncdb' or 'migrate' as appropriate.